Feds charge Seattle-area Amazon employee with insider trading

-The federal Securities and Exchange Commissionfiled suit Monday against an Amazon finance manager who allegedly leaked confidential company information to family members, allowing them to earn nearly $1.4 million by trading based on insider tips.
+The federal Securities and Exchange Commission filed suit Monday against an Amazon finance manager who allegedly leaked confidential company information to family members, allowing them to earn nearly $1.4 million by trading based on insider tips.

 Bothell resident Laksha Bohra, a former manager in Amazon’s Tax Division; her husband, Viky Bohra; and father-in-law Gotham Bohra, have agreed to pay back the stock gains, as well as another $1.2 million in penalties and interest.

-The U.S. Attorney simultaneously filed criminal charges against Viky Bohra.
-A spokesperson for the U.S. Attorney’s office did not immediately respond to a question about why no other family members were charged criminally.
+The U.S. attorney simultaneously filed criminal charges against Viky Bohra.
+A spokesperson for the U.S. Attorney’s Office declined to comment on why no other family members were charged criminally.

 “Vik Bohra deeply regrets this conduct, accepts full responsibility, and intends to promptly repay the funds,” said attorney Peter Offenbecher in a statement on behalf of his client.
-Laksha and Gotham Bohra could not be reached for comment.
+An attorney for Laksha Bohra declined to comment on the charges.
+Gotham Bohra could not be reached.

 Laksha Bohra, the SEC’s civil complaint alleged, ignored numerous reminders from Amazon not to divulge confidential financial information or to illegally trade in the company’s securities based on what she knew about the company’s financial position — even after a former colleague pleaded guilty to insider trading in 2017, earning him six months in prison.

-Note: Editor’s note: A comment thread was inadvertently on this story.
-It has since been closed.